dnabil/siamauth/README.md

 After that you can use the methods available for that user :). <a href="https://pkg.go.dev/github.com/dnabil/siamauth" target="_blank">Documentation</a>

-After logging in, please defer user.Logout() so the session id won't be misused.
+Please note that after logging in, please defer user.Logout() so the session id won't be misused.

+Or if you just need the scraping logic for scraping siam pages, import the <a href="" target="_blank">siamauth/scrape</a> pkg

 \*I am planning on adding more features like getting schedules, study plan (aka KRS), etc.. but still lazy.
 Pull requests are welcome :)